AditM99/prox-challenge/README.md

 The system isn't hardcoded to the Vulcan OmniPro 220.
 Users can:

-1. **Upload a PDF** — extracted, chunked, and indexed in-memory with the same 2-stage retrieval
+1. **Upload a PDF** — extracted, chunked, and indexed in-memory with the same 2 stage retrieval
 2. **Paste a product URL** — the web scraper fetches the page, extracts content, and builds a searchable knowledge base
 3. **Preview the document** — full PDF viewer with page navigation and zoom before starting a chat

 Uploaded products get the same tool suite (search, artifacts, troubleshooting, web search) with a tailored system prompt.

+## Image Input in Chat

+Users can attach photos directly in the chat snap a picture of a weld bead, machine panel, error indicator, or wire feed issue and ask "what's wrong?"
+Claude analyzes the image using its vision capabilities alongside the manual knowledge base, enabling visual troubleshooting that text alone can't match.

+- Attach multiple images per message (up to 5MB each)
+- Images display inline in the conversation
+- Works alongside text input — describe what you see while showing the photo

 ## Voice & Multilingual Support

-- **Voice input** — Browser Speech Recognition API for hands-free questions (useful when your hands are covered in welding flux)
+- **Voice input** — Browser Speech Recognition API for hands free questions (useful when your hands are covered in welding flux)
-- **Voice output** — Browser Speech Synthesis with language-matched voices (BCP-47 language tags)
+- **Voice output** — Browser Speech Synthesis with language matched voices (BCP 47 language tags)
 - **8 languages** — English, Spanish, French, German, Portuguese, Chinese, Japanese, Korean.
 The UI, system prompts, and responses adapt.
 Artifacts render with translated labels while keeping code in JavaScript.

 ## User Memory